 - Choose the Right Displays Platform.
 Look at the type of content you want to show.
 Are you looking to do a simple playlist of videos or a mixture of images, videos and dynamic data?
 Different platforms excel at different approaches.
 Once you have the content questions answered, you can then start to determine the hardware and software that is best for playing back that content.
 The most important thing is that you look at the content management tools before buying.

 Be sure to look for the ENERGY STAR when shopping for signage displays

 Current Specification Effective Date: January 28, 2020

 ENERGY STAR certified signage displays meet stringent energy efficiency requirements in On, Sleep, and Off Modes.
-The On Mode limit is a hyperbolic tangent equation, and power requirements vary according to screen area and maximum measured luminance of the display, with allowances for automatic brightness controll and embedded modules.
+The On Mode limit is a hyperbolic tangent equation, and power requirements vary according to screen area and maximum measured luminance of the display, with allowances for automatic brightness control and embedded modules.
 The basic Sleep Mode power shall be less than or equal to 0.5 watts plus additional allowances for network connectivity, occupancy sensor, and touch functionality.
 For Displays that offer an Off Mode, measured Off Mode power shall be less than or equal to 0.5 watts.

 Signage Displays Key Product Criteria: ENERGY STAR